kskels/lab-openshift-workshop/workshop/content/exercises/02-declarative-app-deployment-and-configuration.md

 oc get -o yaml deploy/spring-app
 ```

-For futher exploring, once the `Pod` is in a `Running` state, you are able to access the containers
+For futher exploring, once the `Pod` is in `Running` state, you are able to access the containers

 ```bash
 oc get pods